Cupra Leon review

 The Cupra Leon’s driving position is excellent, with pedals that line up neatly with the steering wheel and driver’s seat, which is comfy on long journeys and supportive through corners.

-The digital instruments behind the steering wheel are great and can be set up in a number of styles.
-However, the Leon doesn’t have proper buttons and switches on its dashboard – instead it has touch-sensitive pads, like the VW Golf GTI.
+The digital driver's display is great, and can be set up in a number of styles.
+However, you don't get proper buttons or switches on the dashboard – instead it has touch-sensitive pads, like the VW Golf GTI.
 You can’t find the pads by feel so you have to look away from the road, and that’s distracting at 30mph, let alone 70mph.

 You also get a natural voice control function.
 You wake it up by saying “Hola, Hola”, and then a phrase like “I’m cold” (to ask it to turn up the heater).
 It doesn’t always work perfectly though.